ucdavis-bioinformatics-training/2021-August-Single-Cell-RNA-Seq-Analysis/base/welcome.md

 #### Patience

-We ask for a little more patience as this process is also new to us, but we are committed to providing you the best educational experience we can (under the current conditions).
+We ask for a little more patience as this process, but we are committed to providing you the best educational experience we can (under the current conditions).

 ### Workshop Goals